 Growth of Breastfed Babies

-It is common to wonder whether your breastfed baby is growing as he should be, and while diaper output is one good indicator of whether he is getting enough milk, progress on growth charts is also a tangible measure.
+It is common to wonder whether your baby is growing as they should be, and while diaper output is one good indicator of whether they are getting enough milk, progress on growth charts is also a tangible measure.

 The World Health Organization (WHO) issued its most recent Child Growth Standards, using a world-wide sample of over 8,000 children in April of 2006.
-To view the report and charts, visit their website — the links to the charts are near the bottom of the page.
+To view the report and charts, visit their website.

 The new charts will be an invaluable tool for parents and healthcare providers as a way of detecting under-nutrition, overweight and obesity, and other growth and nutrition-related conditions at an early stage in a child’s life.
 The premise of the study is that the gold standard in infant nutrition is exclusive breastfeeding for the first six months and continued breastfeeding after the introduction of appropriate complementary foods.